gemini3d/gemini3d/docs/Readme_mpi.md

 ## MacOS Homebrew

 [Homebrew](https://brew.sh)
-is a very popular development repository for MacOS.
+is a popular development repository for MacOS.
 Installing the latest MPI is simply:

 ```sh